jamescherti/elispcomp/README.md

 # elispcomp - Compile Emacs Lisp code from the command-line

+(NOTE: If you prefer using an Emacs packages, I recommend giving the [compile-angel.el @GitHub](https://github.com/jamescherti/compile-angel.el) a try.
+The compile-angel package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.)

+## Introduction

 The `elispcomp` command line tool allows compiling Emacs Lisp (Elisp) code directly from the terminal or from a shell script.
 It facilitates the generation of optimized `.elc` (byte-compiled) and `.eln` (native-compiled) files, which can significantly improve the performance of Emacs.

 The command line tool executes a headless instance of Emacs and Elisp that recursively scans the specified directories, byte compiling and native compiling all the `.el` files that haven't been compiled yet.
 It supports various configuration options, allowing you to adapt the compilation process to suit your needs.